arvancloud/ar-cpnlplugin/README.md

 `ssh root@SERVER IP ADDRESS or SERVER NAME`

-Step 2. clone thi repository in your host necessary files and run installation
+Step 2. clone this repository in your host necessary files and run installation in the directory

-`bash <(curl -s https://raw.githubusercontent.com/cloudflare/CloudFlare-CPanel/master/cloudflare.install.sh) -k [YOUR_HOST_API_KEY] -n '[YOUR_COMPANY_NAME]' `
+` ./arvancloud.install.sh`

 ## Localization